Nicolás Laprovíttola: Spain and Russia (2017–2021)

-On July 9, 2019, Laprovíttola signed a two-year deal with the historic club Real Madrid.
+On July 9, 2019, Laprovíttola signed a two-year deal with Real Madrid.
 On July 1, 2021, Laprovíttola officially parted ways with the Spanish team.

+FC Barcelona (2021–present)

+Laprovíttola would later join Madrid's rivals FC Barcelona as a free agent, signing a 2-season contract in July 2021.
+The contract would later be extended to 2026.
+In the 2022–23 season, he would help the Catalans win the 2023 ACB finals.
+On April 4, 2024, Laprovíttola hit the game-winning 3-pointer as Barcelona defeated Maccabi Tel Aviv 92 – 89 to secure a spot in the 2024 EuroLeague Playoffs.

+In October 2024, he was helped off the court by his teammates after hurting his knee during a Liga ACB game against Baskonia.
+Immediate tests showed a knee ligament sprain.
+He would have to undergo surgery later that month after having torn his cruciate ligaments, which put an end to his 2024–25 season.

 National team career

 Laprovíttola played with the junior national team of Argentina at the 2008 FIBA Americas Under-18 Championship in Taiwan, where he won a gold medal and qualified for the 2009 FIBA Under-19 World Championship in New Zealand.
 Argentina finished in fifth place at the Under-19 World Championship.
 He also played at the 2011 Pan American Games.

 In 2012, Laprovíttola played with the senior men's Argentine national basketball team at the 2012 South American Championship, in Resistencia, where he won the gold medal.
 After the 2012–13 season, Laprovíttola was selected for the Argentine national team at the FIBA Stanković Cup tournament in China.
 He was also selected by coach Julio Lamas to represent Argentina at the 2013 FIBA Americas Championship, where he won the bronze medal, the 2014 South American Championship, where he won the silver medal and the 2014 FIBA Basketball World Cup.
 Laprovíttola also played at the 2015 Pan American Games, at the 2015 FIBA Americas Championship, where he won the silver medal, and at the 2016 Summer Olympics.

 In 2019, he participated in the team that won the Pan American gold medal in Lima.
-He also competed in the 2020 Tokyo Summer Olympics, held during 2021 because of the Covid-19 pandemic, and his highlights included scoring 27 points in Argentina's preliminary round loss to Spain.
+He also competed in the 2020 Tokyo Summer Olympics, held during 2021 because of the COVID-19 pandemic, and his highlights included scoring 27 points in Argentina's preliminary round loss to Spain.

 In 2022, Laprovittola won the gold medal in the 2022 FIBA AmeriCup held in Recife, Brazil.
-He was one of Argentina´s starting guards in the tournament.
+He was one of Argentina's starting guards in the tournament.